Cherry, Wong Share Sprankling Award

 August 24, 2010

-Professors Miriam Cherry and Jarrod Wong received the Sprankling Award for their contributions to legal scholarship during the 2009-10 year at the annual Pacific McGeorge Faculty Dinner on August 21, 2010, at the Sutter Club.
+Professors Miriam Cherry and Jarrod Wong received the Sprankling Award for their contributions to legal scholarship during the 2009-10 year at the annual McGeorge Faculty Dinner on August 21, 2010, at the Sutter Club.

 Professor Ruth Jones, the Associate Dean for Faculty Scholarship, presented the award to the young faculty members, who were each cited for their individual works and one acclaimed article that they co-wrote, "Clawbacks: Prospective Contract Measures in an Era of Excessive Executive Compensation and Ponzi Schemes," 94 Minn.
 L. Rev. 368 (2009).